Bussun/Bussun/README.md

 ### Hi there 👋
 I'm Bussun, just a random guy learning how to code in several languages.
 I spend my time ~~well, at school since I'm one of the few who actually likes it~~ on creating some small web/mobile applications and my biggest project is a text editor for Super Mario Galaxy.
-You can reach me on Discord (#0586) (btw I don't see why you would but if you need to)
+You can reach me on Discord (#0586) if you need to contact me about my projects.
+(btw I don't see why you would but if you need to)

-Currently learning:
+Currently learning/practicing:
  - JavaScript
  - React
  - Flutter/Dart